-RFC 4226: HOTP: An HMAC-Based One-Time Password Algorithm, supported by the OAUTH authentication module.
+RFC 4226: HOTP: An HMAC-Based One-Time Password Algorithm, supported by the OATH authentication modules and nodes.

-RFC 6238: TOTP: Time-Based One-Time Password Algorithm, supported by the OAUTH authentication module.
+RFC 6238: TOTP: Time-Based One-Time Password Algorithm, supported by the OATH authentication modules and nodes.

 In section 5.6 of this specification, AM supports Normal Claims.
-The optional Aggregated Claims and Distributed Claims representations are not supported by AM.
+AM does not support the optional Aggregated Claims and Distributed Claims representations.